Alternate Rogue: Expanded

 During a short or long rest you can perform a 1 hour ritual to consecrate one melee weapon you touch.
 If you perform this ritual on another weapon, the holy benefits transfer to it.

-Your Consecrated Weapon counts as a Holy Symbol you can use it as a spellcasting focus for your Avenger spells.
-You can also add your Sneak Attack bonus damage to the attacks with this weapon even if it does not have the finesse property.
+Your Consecrated Weapon counts as a Holy Symbol, and you can use it as a spellcasting focus for Avenger spells.
+You can also add your Sneak Attack bonus damage to the attacks with this weapon even if it doesn't have the Finesse property.

 However, all other rules of for Sneak Attack still apply.